sureswiftcapital/WP-Google-Calendar-Events/google-calendar-events/README.txt

 = 2.2.6 - TODO =

+* Plugin performs a requirements check to ensure users are running a recent version of Wordpress
+* Added '.gce-has-<n>-events' class to count events in days in grid
 * Removed unnecessary imagesLoaded JS library (optional dependency of the qTip2 library).
+* Fixed a bug with backslashes in date ant time custom format inputs
+* Fixed scripts and styles loading issues
 * Fixed bugs when custom date range values were left blank.
 * Added Russian translation provided by Vadim Reutskiy.
 * Added Swedish translation provided by Familjedaghemmet Chicos.